couchbase/query/docs/n1ql-select.md

 ### JSON functions

-__DECODE\_JSON(expr)__ - unmarshals the JSON-encoded string into a N1QL value; the empty string is NULL.
+__DECODE\_JSON(expr)__ - unmarshals the JSON-encoded string into a N1QL value; the empty string is MISSING.

 __ENCODE\_JSON(expr)__ - marshals the N1QL value into a JSON-encoded
 string; MISSING becomes the empty string.